 “Those who trust to chance must abide by the results of chance.” — Calvin Coolidge

-I hope your New Year’s Resolutions or goals are going well.
 For a lot of people I know, they aren’t getting the results they want.
-Let’s fix that.

-Here is a very simple system, that I use, along with many other, for getting results:
+Agile Results is a very simple system, that I use, along with many other, for getting better results in work and life:

 - Monday – Each Monday, write down three results you want for the week.
 Yes, just three.
 And write down the “results” you want, not the ‘tasks” of how you’ll get it done.